Friendship and education

 We can now turn to the extent to which friendship of itself entails conscious learning of the type that we can call ‘education’.
 Adams and Allen (1998) argue that our friends, in numerous ways, ‘challenge our pretensions and evaluate our claims, all the while confirming our personal and structural identity’.
 Alongside involvement in associations they can be said to help to create ‘habits of the heart’: mores that allow people to connect with each other and the wider community (see Bellah et al 1996).
 However, if the relationship does not involve what Aristotle talks about as moral excellence – and this may be about the constraints of the context in which it is formed – friendship can also lead to a pulling away from community and may be damaging to people’s well-being.
 In all this there is learning but is it education?

 Here we are approaching ‘education’ as both entailing an intent to foster learning, and moral sense or conscience.
-In other words, for something to be called ‘education’ there has be a conscious effort to facilitate learning informed by a clear commitment to certain values and ideals.
-These values include a respect for persons; a concern for human flourishing, and a commitment to truth and justice (Jeffs and Smith 1999: 14-6).
+In other words, for something to be called ‘education’ there has to be a conscious effort to facilitate learning informed by a clear commitment to certain values and ideals.
+These values include respect for persons; a concern for human flourishing, and a commitment to truth and justice (Jeffs and Smith 1999: 14-6).
 ‘Education’ has to be elevating and animating.
 It is an activity of the heart (Doyle 2001).
 Once this moral dimension is recognized it is then very easy to see how friendship – where it involves virtue – is educative.
 As Ray Pahl (2000: 22) states in relation to <href=”#classical”>Aristotle, virtuous friends ‘enlarge and extend each other’s moral experience’.
 He continues, ‘the friends are bound together, as they recognize each other’s moral excellence.
 Each can be said to provide a mirror in which the other may see himself’.
-In this we love the other person for their own sake not just for what they are or what they can offer, and we put the interests of the other before our own.
+In this, we love the other person for their own sake not just for what they are or what they can offer, and we put the interests of the other before our own.
 We can also see that we are separate and different from each other.
 Through observation, reflection and dialogue we come to know ourselves and the other.
 This is a conscious activity.
 We are engaged in deliberate learning (self-education) and the facilitation of learning by the other.
 It is undertaken by people seeking to live a good life.
 The moral excellence of friendship, ‘involves a high level of development and expression of the altruistic emotions of sympathy, concern and care – a deep caring for and identification with the good of another from whom one clearly knows oneself to be clearly other’ (Blum 1980: 71).

 Friendship of this kind necessarily involves conversations about well-being and of what might be involved in living the good life.
-Through networks of friends, Aristotle seems to be arguing, we can begin to develop a shared idea of the good and to pursue it.
+Through networks of friends, Aristotle seems to be arguing, that we can begin to develop a shared idea of the good and pursue it.
 Friendship, in this sense, involves sharing in a common project: to create and sustain the life of a community, ‘a sharing incorporated in the immediacy of an individual’s particular friendships’ (MacIntyre 1985: 156).

 Where friendship is based on utility or pleasure then there is less of a case for viewing it as inherently educative (although it may well entail learning).
 The tasks that are shared may well involve some explicitly moral dimension – but this is not automatic.

 Before leaving our discussion of the educative nature of friendship it is worth considering how we learn to be a friend.
 While there are various things that it might be helpful to know about friendship, it is only through experiencing friendship that we can begin to properly understand, appreciate and practice being a friend.
-In some ways the difference here involves what Gilbert Ryle (1949) has termed ‘knowing that‘ and ‘knowing how’.
+In some ways, the difference here involves what Gilbert Ryle (1949) has termed ‘knowing that‘ and ‘knowing how’.

 Learning how or improving an ability is not like learning that or acquiring information.
 Truths can be imparted, procedures can only be inculcated, and while inculcation is a gradual process, imparting is relatively sudden.
 It makes sense to ask at what moment someone became apprised of a truth, but not to ask at what moment someone acquired a skill.
 (Ryle 1949: 58)